merkrafter/AlgorithmEngineeringLab2020/answers/assignment01/written_answers.md

+# Describe how parallelism differs from concurrency.
+Concurrency allows the execution of multiple tasks.
+Parallelism is a subtype of concurrency that allows the execution of multiple tasks at the very same point in time.

 # Coding assignment
 ## Warm up
 To parallelize the pi program on slide 17, I used the OMP directive `reduction`.